fabric8-launcher/launcher-application/README.md

-# Launcher Backend
+# Fabric8-Launcher Backend

 [![Build Status](https://ci.centos.org/view/Devtools/job/devtools-launcher-backend-generator-build-master/badge/icon)](https://ci.centos.org/view/Devtools/job/devtools-launcher-backend-generator-build-master/)

-This code generator project which is a Java backend system exposes several JBoss Forge commands using a REST endpoint.
+The launcher-backend is a Java EE 7 application exposing several JAX-RS endpoints to handle launching of application into Openshift.
 The backend runs within a WildFly Swarm container and is called from an Angular Front application responsible to collect from an end user the information needed to generate a Zip file containing a Maven project populated for an Eclipse Vert.x, Spring Boot, WildFly Swarm or Node.js container.

+The OpenAPI 3.0 descriptor for these services are available at https://app.swaggerhub.com/apis/fabric8-launcher/backend/2.0.0

 Setting up the environment